Exact Subspace Segmentation and Outlier Detection by Low-Rank Representation

 \subsubsection{Evaluation Metrics}

 \textbf{Segmentation Accuracy (ACC):} The segmentation results can be evaluated in a similar way as classification results.
-However, as segmentation does not provide label to each cluster, we postprocess the result to assign each cluster a label: given the ground truth classification results, the label of a cluster is the index of the ground truth class that contributes the maximum number of samples to the cluster.
-We then compute the segmentation accuracy (ACC) as the percentage of correctly classified samples.\\ \\\textbf{Areas Under Curve (AUC):} Recall that as shown in Theorem \ref{theorem:lrr:outlier}, the optimal solution $C^*$ is column sparse, and can be used to detect the outliers in data.
-In the noiseless case, this can be done by simply identifying all the nonzero columns of $C^*$.
-In the noisy cases, however, $C^*$ is only {\em approximately} column-sparse, and we have to threshold.
-That is, the $i$-th data vector of $X$ is considered to be outlier if and only if
+Nevertheless, since segmentation methods cannot provide the class label for each cluster, a postprocessing step is needed to assign each cluster a label: given the ground truth classification results, the label of a cluster is the index of the ground truth class that contributes the maximum number of samples to the cluster.
+Then, we compute the segmentation accuracy (ACC) as the percentage of correctly classified samples.\\ \\\textbf{Areas Under Curve (AUC):} As shown in Theorem \ref{theorem:lrr:outlier}, the minimizer $C^*$ (with respect to the variable $C$) can be used to detect the outliers that possibly exist in data.
+This can be simply done by finding the nonzero columns of $C^*$, when all or a fraction of data samples are clean.
+For the cases where the data is noisy and the learnt $C^*$ only approximately has sparse column supports, one could use thresholding strategy; that is, the $i$-th data vector of $X$ is judged to be outlier if and only if

 where $\delta>0$ is a parameter.
-To evaluate the effectiveness of outlier detection without choosing a parameter $\delta$, we consider the receiver operator characteristic (ROC) that is widely used to evaluate the performance of binary classifiers.
+To evaluate the effectiveness of outlier detection without choosing a parameter $\delta$, we consider the receiver operator characteristic (ROC), which is widely used to evaluate the performance of binary classifiers.
 The ROC curve is obtained by trying all possible thresholding values, and for each value, plotting the true positives rate on the Y-axis against the false positive rate value on the X-axis.
-We use the areas under the ROC curve, known as AUC, to evaluate the quality of outlier detection.
-Note that AUC score ranges between 0 and 1, and larger AUC score means more precise outlier detection.
+The areas under the ROC curve, known as AUC, provides a number for evaluating the quality of outlier detection.
+Note that the AUC score is the larger the better, and always ranges between 0 and 1.